-- Checking on the progress of your child and identifying, planning and delivering any additional help your child may need working with the SENDco as necessary. - Planning the provision maps based on the small steps of progress needed for success and sharing and reviewing these with parents at least once a term. - Personalised high quality teaching of your child - Ensuring that the School's Information report and SEND policy is followed in their classroom for all pupils with SEND
+- Checking on the progress of your child and identifying, planning and delivering any additional help your child may need working with the SENDCo as necessary. - Planning the SEND Support Plans (SSPs) based on the small steps of progress needed for success and sharing and reviewing these with parents at least once a term. - · Personalised high-quality teaching of your child - Ensuring that the School's Information report and SEND policy is followed in their classroom for all pupils with SEND

-The SENDco is responsible for:
+The SENDCo is responsible for:

-- Developing and reviewing the Schools SEND Information Report and Policy - Co-ordinating all of the support for pupils with SEN - Ensuring that you are: - I) Involved in supporting your child's learning - II) Kept informed about the support your child is receiving - III) Involved in reviewing how your child is doing - liaising with all other professionals who may be coming in to school to support your child - Updating the schools SEND Register and making sure that the records of your child's progress are kept up to date - Providing or sourcing specialist support for staff in the school, so they can help children with SEND in the school to achieve the best possible progress.
+- Developing and reviewing the School's SEND Information Report and Policy - Co-ordinating all of the support for pupils with SEN - Ensuring that you are: - I) Involved in supporting your child's learning - II) Kept informed about the support your child is receiving - III) Involved in reviewing how your child is doing - Liaising with all other professionals who may be coming in to school to support your child - Updating the school's SEND Register and making sure that the records of your child's progress are kept up to date - Providing or sourcing specialist support for staff in the school, so they can help children with SEND in the school to achieve the best possible progress.